Language Studies

 OR

-Option Two: If you enter language study at Duke at the intermediate level or above, the successful completion of a 300-level FL-designated course will fulfill your language graduation requirement.
+Option Two: If you enter language study at Duke at the intermediate level or above, the successful completion of two 300-level FL-designated course will fulfill your language graduation requirement.

 • If you place in the first semester of the intermediate level, you will need to take at least three full courses in the same language.